-Opening the first programs in the city specifically designed to formally educate children with intellectual disabilities began in 1955 and would evolve over time to result in groundbreaking work in 1985 when KenCrest would open some of the first centers in the city for to educate very early learners with disabilities along with their typically developing peers.
-This model offered new, insightful data on the positive academic, social and emotional value of such a setting for both groups of children.
+Opening the first programs in the city specifically designed to formally educate children with intellectual disabilities began in 1955 and evolved over time to result in groundbreaking work.
+In 1985, KenCrest opened some of the first centers in the city for to educate very early learners with disabilities along with their typically developing peers.
+This model offered new, insightful data on the positive academic, social, and emotional value of such a setting for both groups of children.

-The early eighties saw a blossoming set of diversified services being offered for adults with intellectual disability.
-In 1983 the first KenCrest adult community living homes were started, followed by the first in the state of Delaware.
-These were followed by innovative Lifesharing programs in 1985.
+In the early 80s, KenCrest blossomed with a new set of diversified services offered for adults with intellectual disabilities.
+In 1983, KenCrest opened adult community living homes in Pennsylvania, followed by the first in the state of Delaware.
+Then came the innovative Lifesharing programs in 1985.

-In 1991 KenCrest pioneered the model of how support was given to infants who were medically fragile and technology dependent.
-KenCrest’s supported and customized employment model began taking off in the early nineties, offering individuals career choices, and the appropriate supports to work in the position and location of their choosing.
+In 1991, KenCrest pioneered the model of how to support infants who were medically fragile and technology-dependent.
+KenCrest’s supported and customized employment model began taking off in the early 90s, offering individuals career choices, and the appropriate supports to work in the position and location of their choosing.

-The worked continued into the ensuing decades with expansion of adult community living services in the states of Connecticut in 2008 with the capacity for the delivery of adult residential supports increasing with the acquisition of Lynch Homes in PA in 2011.
+The work continued into the coming decades with expansion of adult community living services in the state of Connecticut in 2008.
+The capacity for the delivery of adult residential supports increased with the acquisition of Lynch Homes in Pennsylvania in 2011.

-Today KenCrest continues to ensure that all individuals live well in their community, and offer not only community living options but a host of adult employment opportunities as well.
-Recognizing that the most effective outcomes begin with good planning, our youth transition and employment supports are ensuring that individuals not only live in their community but are also prepared and ready to work as well.
+Today, KenCrest continues to ensure that all people live well in their community and offers not only community living options, but a host of adult employment opportunities as well.
+Recognizing that the most effective outcomes begin with good planning, KenCrest supports youth transition and employment opportunities so that people with disabilities are prepared and ready to work.